network-dluong/CCNP-ENCOR/WIP 3.1.c Configure and verify common Spanning Tree Protocols (RSTP and MST).md

   * **System priority** - 4-bit value that indicates preference for a switch to be root bridge (default value of 32,768)
   * **System ID extension** - 12-bit value that indicates VLAN that the BPDU correlates to.
 System priority + system ID extension (VLAN ID) = part of switch's identification of root bridge
   * **Root bridge identifier** - combination of root bridge system MAC address, system ID extension (VLAN ID), and system priority of root bridge
-  * **Local bridge identifer** - combination of local switch's bridge system MAC address, system ID extension (VLAN ID), and system priority of root bridge
+  * **Local bridge identifier** - combination of local switch's bridge system MAC address, system ID extension (VLAN ID), and system priority of root bridge
   * **Max age** - maximum length of time that passes before a bridge port saves its BPDU information (dfeault value is 20 seconds but can be changed)
   > **spanning-tree vlan (*vlan-id*) max-age (*maxage*)**
   * **Hello time** - time that a BPDU is advertised out of port (default value is 2 seconds but can be changed from 1 to 10)